hi5sahil/hi5sahil.github.io/_posts/2019-03-02-Sarcasm-Detection-in-News-Articles'-Titles.md

 |https://www.theonion.com/area-insurance-salesman-celebrates-14th-year-of-quoting-1819565058|area insurance salesman celebrates 14th year of quoting fletch|1|
 |https://local.theonion.com/is-area-man-going-to-finish-those-fries-1819565422|is area man going to finish those fries?|1|

-Whereas few discoveries are generalized and appear in sarcastic text everywhere and even corroborate with personal experience.
+Whereas few discoveries are generalized and appear in sarcastic text everywhere and even corroborate with my personal experiences.
 For example - 'Clearly' popped up in top 10 features and if I think of it people do tend to use the word frequently in sarcastic remarks.

 |article_link|headline_feature|is_sarcastic|
 | -------------| -------------| -------------|